• Skip to main content

 • FAQ’s

 Do you suspect that a man in your life may be depressed?
 Unlike women, who are often sad or weepy when depressed, men typically exhibit anger, irritability or complain of “stress.”
 This is in addition to other depressive symptoms, including loss of interest or pleasure; either sluggishness or agitation; change in sleep, appetite or concentration; feelings of guilt or worthlessness and recurrent thoughts of death.
-Five or more of these symptoms for 2 consecutive weeks could signal major depressive disorder.
-The attached article briefly explains depression in men, how to identify it, and how to sensitively encourage the man in your life to seek help.
+Five or more of these symptoms for 2 consecutive weeks could signal a depressive disorder.

-Excluded from the article is the fact that depressive symptoms aren’t limited to the bouts of moodiness described above.
-Some people have a “depressive personality,” [*] which can manifest in early childhood.
+However, depressive symptoms aren’t limited to the bouts of moodiness described above.
+Some people have a “depressive personality,” which can manifest early in life and just kind of “simmer.”
 There are 2 subtypes of this form of depression: Introjectively depressed people feel chronically guilty, perfectionistic and self-critical.
 When things go wrong they reflexively blame themselves, and use it as further evidence of their worthlessness or “badness.”

 Anaclitically depressed people are highly sensitive to loss and rejection, feel lonely, helpless and weak.
 They are very needy of others, and the loss (or threat of loss) of a significant relationship for them can create emotional chaos, disintegration, and a sense of meaninglessness.
 Analytic depression shares features of Abandonment depression.